Pyledriver: Background

 He was from the fourth crop of foals sired by Harbour Watch, who was undefeated in three starts including the Richmond Stakes.
 Harbour Watch's other offspring have included Waikuku (Stewards' Cup), Baron Samedi (Belmont Gold Cup Stakes), and Tis Marvellous (Prix Robert Papin).
 Pyledriver's dam La Pyle, showed modest racing ability, winning two minor races in France before competing without success over hurdles in Britain.
 She was a half-sister to the Grand Prix de Paris winner Mount Ormel and, as a descendant of the broodmare Licata, a distant relative of Akiyda and Acamas.
-He has been ridden in most of his races by Martin Dwyer.

 Racing career

 2019: two-year-old season

 Pyledriver made his debut in a novice race over seven furlongs on firm ground at Salisbury Racecourse on 13 July.
-He started a 50/1 but belied his odds as he produced a strong late run to gain the advantage in the closing stages and win "comfortably" by three quarters of a length from the favourite Great Ambassador.
+He started as a 50/1 outsider but belied his odds as he produced a strong late run to gain the advantage in the closing stages and win "comfortably" by three quarters of a length from the favourite Great Ambassador.
 The colt was stepped up in class for the Listed Washington Singer Stakes on soft ground over the same trip at Newbury Racecourse on 17 August and came home fourth of the five runners behind the Mark Johnston-trained Thunderous, beaten three and a half lengths by the winner.
 Three weeks later Pyledriver was partnered by P. J. McDonald when he was moved up to one mile for the Listed Ascendant Stakes at Haydock Park and started at odds of 14/1 in an eight-runner field.
 After tracking the leaders he took the lead two furlongs from the finish and "stayed on well" to win by one and a quarter lengths.
 On his final appearance of the season the colt ran poorly in the Group 2 Royal Lodge Stakes at Ascot Racecourse, finishing tailed-off last of the eight runners.
 Muir explained that Pyledriver had lost some of his strength having grown throughout the summer.